 About Anthropology at the University of Florida

-Anthropology lies at the intersection of the multiple approaches to the study of humankind that characterize other disciplines–biological, social, cultural, historical, linguistic, cognitive, material, technological, and aesthetic–because of its unique holistic perspective.
-These multiple approaches are encapsulated in the four traditional subfields that have composed the discipline since its establishment in the 19th century: cultural, archaeological, biological, and linguistic anthropology.
-Anthropologists typically engage in particularistic research (devoted to specific topics, regions, theoretical, and methodological concerns) that ultimately contributes to the “big questions” about human experience.
+Anthropology lies at the intersection of the multiple approaches to the study of humankind that characterize other disciplines – biological, social, cultural, historical, linguistic, cognitive, material, technological and aesthetic – because of its unique holistic perspective.
+These multiple approaches are encapsulated in the four traditional subfields that have composed the discipline since its establishment in the 19th century: cultural, archaeological, biological and linguistic anthropology.
+Anthropologists typically engage in particularistic research (devoted to specific topics, regions, theoretical and methodological concerns) that ultimately contributes to the “big questions” about the human experience.

 To Contact University of Florida Anthropology:

 - Graduate Students

 - Local/University Resources, Professional Organizations, and Affiliated Units

 Many faculty conduct research at the boundaries of standard anthropological research.
 UF Anthropology and its faculty have gained national attention and high regard for conscientiously maintaining a holistic approach that is fostered by making connections across methodological and disciplinary borders.
 Explore our press page for updates on the department.
 The department has a high number of faculty with joint appointments in other campus units.
 Many department faculty are actively involved in research and teaching with other campus units.

 The department values empirical, theoretically and methodologically informed research, respecting the different approaches and perspectives employed by individual faculty.
 Both quantitative and qualitative research are pursued, with interests spanning the natural sciences, social sciences and humanities.

 The department fosters the development of expertise in the culture, history or language of a specific area.
 Traditional regional emphases are Latin America, Africa and North America, with the more recent addition of faculty specializing in Asia and Europe.